LostBeard/BlazorServiceWorkerDemo/README.md

 ```

 Example AppServiceWorker.cs
-Handle ServiceWorker desired events by overriding the ServiceWorkerManager base class virtual methods.
+- Handle ServiceWorker desired events by overriding the ServiceWorkerManager base class virtual methods.
-The event handlers are only called when running in a ServiceWorkerGlobalScope context.
+- The ServiceWorker event handlers are only called when running in a ServiceWorkerGlobalScope context.
-The AppServiceWorker singleton will run in every scope the app is loaded in and must be scope aware.
+- The AppServiceWorker singleton will may run in any scope and therefore must be scope aware.
 (For example, do not try to use localStorage in a Worker scope.)
 ```cs
 public class AppServiceWorker : ServiceWorkerManager
 {